maumacam/maumacam/README.md

 🚀 I’m just starting my journey in programming, learning step by step and building small projects to sharpen my skills.

-I’m still learning the ropes of programming, experimenting with new tools, and building up my skills one step at a time.

 🌟 About Me
 - 🌱 I’m currently learning: The basics of programming, starting with HTML, CSS, and Python
 - 💡 I’m interested in exploring simple projects to practice what I learn